maniSbindra/MEAN-demo/README.md

  New-AzureStorageAccount -Name 7stoacc -Location "WEST US" -AccountType Standard_LRS -ResourceGroupName 7resgrp

-# 4 You will be promted for username, password and storage account.
+# 4 You will be promted for username, password, storage account, frontendstorage account and Dns name for node cluster .
 The username and password will have root access on the Ubuntu VMs as well as admin acess on the mongodb replica set
 New-AzureResourceGroupDeployment -Name mongo-deploy-2 -ResourceGroupName  5-res-grp -TemplateUri https://raw.githubusercontent.com/maninderjit/MEAN-demo/master/mongodb-one-replica-set/azuredeploy.json -Verbose